IAF delivers programs and services to support a thriving agriculture and food sector in British Columbia.

 Mission

-IAF creates funding opportunities to support a thriving BC agriculture and food sector through the effective delivery of programs.
+IAF creates opportunities to support a thriving BC agriculture and food sector through the effective delivery of programs.

 Values